lmspann/OAS.io/README.md

 ## Requests
 The Tax Code API consists of two requests which use the GET method to list all tax codes and retrive tax codes.

-The GET requests in my sample OAS depicted in the screenshot below.
+The GET requests in my sample OAS are depicted in the screenshot below.
 ![GET requests](assets/img/OAS_GET Requests.png)

 ### Parameters